Unconscious Coupling and Uncoupling with Potential Mates

 Unconscious Uncoupling and Coupling with our Potential Mates : Ever wondered how we get attracted to our potential partners, how we unconsciously & consciously couple with them and then uncouple?
 Ever wondered why the same type of people keeping showing up in our life over and over and how to change that?

 Soulmates, serendipity and the folklore that there is that one person, out there waiting for us has been popularized by many romantic movies.
 The most important movie around this theme, that comes to mind is “Serendipity“.
-I was prompted to watch this movie by a favorite contact (screen name Ruby) with whom I am intending to write “Love in the Time of COVID.
 In this movie Jonathan (John Cusack) and Sara (Kate Beckinsale), both in their 20’s, accidentally meet each other while shopping for Christmas gifts.

 Jonathan is instantly drawn to Sara, but Sara has this new-agey belief in destiny, happenstance and serendipity.
 She believes that if it is meant to happen, the universe will get them back together and it becomes wishful thinking or self fulfilling prophecy towards the end of the movie.
 In-spite of Jonathan’s reluctance, Sara moves away from her potential soulmate after leaving Jonathan’s number on a $ 5 Bill and her number on the end paper of a book “Love in the Time of Cholera” written by Gabriel Garcia Marquez.
 The book describes a tale of love where the woman, Femina reads how she is taken ill while standing close to her lover, Florentino as a sign that they should not be together.
 Then, they circulate the book and the note back into the system taking a “wait and watch” approach.